Cadillac Sixteen

 Ever since the Sixteen was first unveiled there have been resurfacing rumors, speculation and high hopes of automotive journalists and aficionados about a possible limited production of an exclusive Cadillac halo model, such as the Sixteen, to be the "ultimate flagship" of the brand and sit atop of the upcoming flagship, as previewed by the Ciel concept of late 2011.
 An exclusive Cadillac halo model descended from the Sixteen concept lineage was finally confirmed in March 2020 with the Cadillac Celestiq, an ultra luxury, 4 door electric flagship sedan which began production in 2024.

 In media

 In 2003, Top Gear reviewed the Cadillac 16 with its presenter James May in Series 2, Episode 10.
 May praised the Sixteen as "exactly what a Cadillac should be" and said it should be put into production.

 In the 2006 film "Click" Adam Sandler can be seen driving the Cadillac 16 in the year 2017.

 In the 2011 Film "Real Steel" James Rebhorn and Hope Davis can be seen driving off in the Cadillac 16.

+It appears in the 2005 video game "Midnight Club 3" where it is a B-class luxury sedan and in the 2007 video game "Project Gotham Racing 4", where it is an E-class vehicle.